-for $N \gtrsim 10^5$ ).
-A further comment about the $N \ln N$ strategy is that it currently has the limitation that it cannot be used in events with perfectly collinear particles.
-This is related to the fact that the underlying computation geometry structures cannot cleanly accommodate multiple particles in the same location, because of the degeneracies that are induced.
-A workaround for this problem may be provided on request.
+30In versions of FastJet prior to 3.1.0, the $N \ln N$ strategy had the limitation that it could not be used in events with perfectly collinear particles.
+This was related to the fact that the underlying computational geometry structures cannot cleanly accommodate multiple particles in the same location.
+As of version 3.1.0, this limitation has been eliminated.